filipsobol/sonda/docs/bundlers/rolldown.md

 outline: deep
 ---

-# Analyzing Rolldown bundles with Sonda
+# Visualizing Rolldown bundles with Sonda

 To analyze and visualize your Rolldown bundles, you need to install the Sonda npm package and add the Sonda plugin to your Rolldown configuration.